qriouslad/easyengine-ubuntu-vagrant/README.md

-# Vagrant box with EasyEngine LEMP stack on Ubuntu Xenial 16.04
+# Vagrant box with EasyEngine on Ubuntu 16.04

 # Installation